jacob670/jacob670/README.md

 # Hi, I'm Jacob Esteves
-Welcome to my Github profile!
-I'm currently a student studying computer science with a minor in mathematics.
+I'm currently a student studying computer science with a minor in mathematics!
+Throughout my journey, I have tried and picked up many new skills and int and still continuing to grow!

 ## 📚 💻 Areas of Interest
 - Cloud Computing